elsa-k-donovan/elsa-k-donovan.github.io/README.md

 ## Project Structure

-The project code is very simplistic and consists of an index.html, stylesheet and simple script.
+The project code is consists of an index.html, stylesheet and simple script.
 The script will generate a random number and load an image to the website.